gabrielumatch/whatsapp-reverse-auth/README.md

-# WhatsApp Reverse Auth System
+# WhatsApp Reverse Auth 🚀

-A scalable, self-hosted WhatsApp automation system built with Next.js, Baileys, Docker, and Redis.
+**The free, open-source alternative for secure phone verification.**

+Traditional SMS-based verification is expensive, localized, and prone to delivery failures. **WhatsApp Reverse Auth** flips the script: instead of sending a code *to* the user, the user sends a unique token *to* your bot.
+This creates a highly reliable, zero-cost (per message), and globally accessible verification flow for your applications.

+Built for scale and self-hosting, this system provides a complete infrastructure to manage WhatsApp sessions, verify incoming authentication challenges in real-time, and notify your backend via secure webhooks.

+## ✨ Key Features

+*   **Zero-Cost Verification**: Eliminate SMS API fees by using the user's existing WhatsApp connection.
+*   **Global Reach**: Works wherever WhatsApp is available, bypassing local carrier restrictions.
+*   **Real-time Response**: Built on Redis Pub/Sub and SSE for instant verification feedback.
+*   **Developer Friendly**: Fully documented API with Scalar UI and Zod validation.
+*   **Scalable Architecture**: Batched processing and Redis queuing to handle high-volume syncs.
+*   **Secure & Private**: Self-hosted solution where you own your data and session keys.

 ## 🏗️ Architecture

-*   **Frontend**: Next.js 15 (App Router, Server-Side Hydration, React Query).
+*   **Frontend**: Next.js 16 (App Router, Server-Side Hydration, React Query).
 *   **Realtime**: Redis Pub/Sub + Server-Sent Events (SSE).
 *   **Bot Backend**: Node.js worker using Baileys (Multi-Device).
 *   **Database**: PostgreSQL 15 (Prisma ORM).